J'en ai marre!: Content

 Internationally, the song was released as the English language translation and re-recording "I'm Fed Up!".

 The title translates as "I'm fed up".
 The English translation is artistic rather than literal, lacking both the wordplay and some of the darkness of Mylène Farmer's French.
 In particular, the French "extrémistes à deux balles" may be translated as "cheap/worthless extremists" though to whom this refers is open to speculation.
 The French "délits dociles" is a pun which may mean "docile offence" or "docile delight", and also echoes "de lit", "of bed", but the translation does not attempt to render this and replaces it by a simple filler, "Twisting up my toes".
 The whinging big sister and the idiomatic French "annoying people who roll(drive) at 2km/h" of the chorus are both replaced by a different character, a stressed-out uncle, with various different but similarly annoying complaints.

 The translation does however introduce some of its own novel English wordplay such as "I’m foamely ecstatic", which captures the playfulness and cross-line phrasing of the French the "mon etat aquatique" from another section of the song.

 Live performances

-The song is widely noted for its live TV performance routine which appeared on several French programmes as well as the UK's Top of the Pops.
+The song is widely noted for its live TV performance routine which appeared on several French programmes including Top of the Pops in Germany.
 This featured distinctive choreography featuring a section of notable hip movement which, amongst other reactions, inspired the female Night Elf dance emote in the popular international video game World of Warcraft.